The latest User Group Report, which is now online, has more guests than ever, as well as a review of upcoming events on the MUG Event Calendar.

 The MUG Center, the online resource for Mac User Groups (MUGs).
 The

-Keith Mueller, the organizer of Southern California MacFair 2002.
+new report features interviews with: Keith Mueller, the organizer of Southern California MacFair 2002.
 He talks about the upcoming regional Mac event, how and why MUGs are included, and more.

 MUGs are good places for making new friends, finding Mac-loving buddies, boning up your technical expertise, finding solutions to technical problems, and sometimes finding a good deal on used hardware.
 For more info on MUGs, and to find the location of the one nearest you, go to